KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 ## Orientation Note
 The mirrors are not voids.
 They are distortions.
-Each one reflects its centropic pair in misalignment, not negation.
+Each one echoes its centropic pair in hollow reflection, not negation.
 To map them is to diagnose failure-modes of coherence.
 To name them is to recover agency.